Mayin/plantstation/docs/readme.md

   }
 }
 ```
 2. Additionaly, a third input is defined which fetches information from a database server at a set interval.
-The reason for this will become clear once we discuss the output for Amazon Web Services shorlty.
+The reason for this will become clear when exaplaining the output part of our logstash configuration.

 #### Logstash Filter
 The filtering section usually contains the processing, if any, needed in the data pipeline.
 In this case, only two actions are taken.